dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/management/environment-variables/dagster-ui.md

 ---
-title: "Setting environment variables with the Dagster+ UI"
+title: 'Setting environment variables with the Dagster+ UI'
 sidebar_position: 200
-sidebar_label: "Set with Dagster+ UI"
+sidebar_label: 'Set with Dagster+ UI'
 ---

 Environment variable are key-value pairs that are set outside of your source code.
 Using environment variables lets you dynamically change the behavior of your application without modifying source code and securely set up secrets.